top of page

 Diet recommendations for existing patients

-Its very common amongst practitioners of the Chinese medical tradition to find us to be almost zealots for balanced, nutritious healthy cooking and eating.
-The digestive system is govered by the earth element or node, its often at the root of what causes disease and we can't stress enough how important it is!
+Its very common for patients to find practitioners of the Chinese Medicine to be zealots for nourishing, balanced, seasonal cooking and eating.
+The digestive system is our earth element, its often at the root of what causes disease and we can't stress enough how important it is!
 The digestion of food, from a Chinese perspective, happens within the same system of the digestion of everything else we take in with our senses.
 That means, its very likely that your system is overloaded with input.
 Most of us need to slow down, regulate and simplify.

-Presented below are the broad health guidelines that almost everyone that walks through my office door, could hear, and utilize, even in part.
+Presented below are the broad health guidelines that almost everyone that walks through my office door can use.

-1. Eliminate cold drinks and most raw and cold foods (for the time being at least) in the winter sip warm beverages in the pm, always start the day with a glass of water and or warm tea or lemon water
+1. Eliminate cold drinks and most raw and cold foods (for the time being at least) in the winter sip warm beverages in the pm, always start the day with a glass of water and or warm tea or lemon water.
+I know this can be a big shocker, but trust me!
+If you're seeking care, its likely that you're deficient in Qi, and these are the baseline recommendations for building it back.

 2. Eat seasonally and locally, consider growing your own garden!
 Eat a variety of all 5 essential flavors, sweet (found in grains and vegetables) bitter, sour, pungent and salty

-b.
-Salad in spring or summer only, after healing has happened.
-Consider soup for breakfast and consider adding fermented vegetables to your regular weekly meal planning
+c Salad in spring or summer only, after healing has happened.
+Consider soup for breakfast and consider adding fermented vegetables to your regular weekly meal planning, also a rec about building Qi.

 4. If you eat meat, or I’ve asked you to eat meat, look for locally sourced, organic and pasture raised, the less corn an animal consumes, the less inflammatory it is.

-5. If I’ve said eliminate damp causing foods, that means no “dairy, processed white flour, sugar, shrimp, banana, juices especially, please note, butter doesn't count as dairy, usually a little cream in coffee is fine.
+5. If I’ve said you have dampness, eliminate damp causing foods, that means no dairy, processed white flour, sugar, shrimp, banana, juices especially, please note, butter doesn't count as dairy, usually a little cream in coffee is fine unless you have an extreme case.
 Try adding in daikon (its usually available at Whole Foods) and try pearl barley as a cooked grain, they both diminish dampness and congestion in the digestive system.

 7. If you have constipation, add seeds, and focus more on getting enough water and fiber as well as exercise, the lung activates the large intestines, they are an organ pair in Chinese medicine, so try to walk at least daily.
 Green peas are a great source of fiber.
 Using the bathroom daily is crucial in balancing hormones.

-8. If you have thyroid issues, cut gluten and limit cruciferous vegetables.
+8. If you have thyroid issues, cut gluten and limit cruciferous vegetables, if those thyroid issues are autoimmune, cut sugar and do an autoimmune diet.

 a.Eat a savory protein rich breakfast, if you have coffee, have that with or after breakfast, not before, because on an empty stomach, coffee causes a spike in cortisol.
 Eat the same few foods every day for breakfast, think staples